 2. Link Bait and Quora

 Many SEOs spend a considerable amount of time answering questions on Quora to acquire links.
 While Quora is a great platform, any link from Quora is nofollow by nature.
 Instead of answering as many questions on Quora as possible to acquire links, spend time answering specific questions that relate to your niché.
 An infographic, a blog article, or other piece of high-quality content linked from a very detailed Quora answer will likely indirectly result in your website being used as a citation by other websites, resulting in links to your website.
+Quora backlinks are an excellent way to promote your existing content and new content as you publish it.

 3. Understand That Most Links Are Earned Or Editorially Placed